Symptoms of coronavirus (COVID-19)

 Step 1: isolate

-As soon as you experience coronavirus symptoms, you should self-isolate for at least seven days.
+As soon as you experience coronavirus symptoms, you should self-isolate for at least 10 days.
 Anyone else in your household should self-isolate for 14 days from when you started having symptoms.

 Step 2: test